 When small holes and areas are difficult to clean due to the resin viscosity, then brushing with a soft brush is advised to clean the specific areas.
 After brushing, rinse in fresh IPA / ethanol to get all resin leftovers cleaned.

-If you have a heated curing unit, then cure for 30 minutes at 60°C to achieve optimal properties, otherwise 60 minutes at room temperature is sufficient.
+If you have a heated curing unit, then cure for 30 minutes at 60°C to achieve optimal properties, otherwise 30 minutes at room temperature is sufficient.
 Extended post-curing information and testing of different curing units can be found in this link.
+Mechanical properties cured in the Wicked engineering Curebox and the Elegoo Mercury X can be found below.
+Reference with wicked engineering curebox 30 minutes at 60°C is set at 100%.

 5) How to clean the resin? (do not filter the resin).